 Education is a devolved government matter in the UK, and HESA collects data to meet the requirements of its Statutory Customers.
 The definitions in this coverage statement apply across all administrations in the UK.
 Where a Statutory Customer’s specific requirements differ from the standard coverage in this statement, this is clearly noted by exception below.

-The HESA Student record is collected in respect of all students who are attending a course that leads to the award of a higher education qualification or higher education-level credit.
+The HESA Student record is collected in respect of all students registered at the reporting provider who are attending a course that leads to the award of a higher education qualification or higher education-level credit.
 All students that receive a qualification of some sort following an assessment of performance, whether that be from the provider themselves or another awarding body, should be included in the record.

 For providers in Scotland, all students studying Access to Higher Education courses and all incoming exchange students must also be returned.